cbsux/GWRF/README.md

 # GWXGBoost
 ## I. Overview
-&emsp;&emsp;GWXGBoost (Geographically Weighted XGBoost) is a Python library designed to incorporate the concept of geographical weighting into the XGBoost model, enabling regression analysis of data with spatial correlation.
+GWXGBoost (Geographically Weighted XGBoost) is a Python library designed to incorporate the concept of geographical weighting into the XGBoost model, enabling regression analysis of data with spatial correlation.
 It integrates powerful tools such as `numpy`, `xgboost`, and `sklearn`, providing users with a range of functionalities from model training and prediction to feature importance assessment and partial